Step 1: Controlling Tank by Subscribing to the Joy Topic

 axes: [0.0, 0.03420161083340645, 0.0, 0.0, 0.0, 0.0]

-The current value of each member is displayed in correspondence with the message type shown above.
-Here, for example, the second element of “buttons” is set to “1”, indicating that the second button is pressed.
+The current values of each member are displayed corresponding to the message type shown earlier.
+Here, for example, the second element of “buttons” is “1”, indicating the second button is pressed.

-To quit this command, press Ctrl + C. If you do not see the above, then your gamepad may not be connected properly.
-In order to proceed with this tutorial, please make sure that this is working properly first.
+To exit this command, press Ctrl + C. If you don’t see the above display, your gamepad might not be connected properly.
+Please ensure this works correctly before proceeding with the tutorial.

-The Joy node introduced in the previous section can publish the state of the gamepad, but in this tutorial, we would like to use the “Choreonoid joy node” instead of the original joy node.
-This is supported by the “choreonoid_joy” package introduced in Setup of ROS and Choreonoid related packages, and can be started by the following command.
+While the Joy node introduced in the previous section can publish gamepad state, this tutorial uses the “Choreonoid version Joy node” instead.
+This is provided by the “choreonoid_joy” package introduced in Setting Up ROS and Choreonoid-related Packages, and can be started with:

 rosrun choreonoid_joy node

-Therefore, Choreonoid joy node defines a standard order (mapping) for axes and buttons, and each actual gamepad model is converted to that mapping and stored in the Joy message.
-The Joy message subscriber can then handle various models of gamepads in the same way by simply reading the standard mappings.
+Therefore, the Choreonoid Joy node defines a standard ordering (mapping) for axes and buttons, converting each gamepad model to this mapping before storing in the Joy message.
+This allows Joy message subscribers to handle various gamepad models uniformly by simply reading according to the standard mapping.

-For the tutorial, the sample program should be as simple as possible, and it should also be able to operate in the same way.
-Therefore, in this tutorial, we decided to use the Choreonoid joy node for publishing Joy topics.
+For tutorials, sample programs should be as simple as possible while operating consistently.
+Therefore, this tutorial uses the Choreonoid version Joy node for publishing Joy topics.
 To proceed with the tutorial, please start the choreonoid_joy node with the above command.
-You can check the operation in the same way as with the standard Joy node.
+You can verify operation the same way as with the standard Joy node.

-Please note that although it is written in such a way that it can be used for various models, only the models listed in the Gamepad setup are actually supported.
-For other models, Joy topics will be published, but the mapping will not be standardized, so the output will be the same as the ROS original joy node.
+Note that while described as supporting various models, only the models listed in Preparing the Gamepad are actually supported.
+For other models, Joy topics will be published but without mapping standardization, producing the same output as the ROS standard Joy node.

-Now that the gamepad status is published, we would like to use this to implement a controller to enable the gamepad to control the Tank robot.
-What we will do below is essentially the same as the build process in Step 2: Implementing a controller of the Tank tutorial .
-However, in this tutorial, we need to build the controller in the ROS catkin environment and make it usable, so the specific build method and description will be different.
-This section presents how to build the controller as well as the source code of the controller.
+Now that gamepad state is being published, let’s introduce a controller that enables gamepad control of the Tank robot.
+What we’ll do below is essentially the same build process as in Step 2: Creating and Introducing a Controller of Tank Tutorial.
+However, since we need to build and use the controller in the ROS catkin environment for this tutorial, the specific build methods and descriptions will differ.
+Here we’ll first present the controller source code and build method.

-Here is the source code of the controller.
-This controller inherits from SimpleController as well as the controller created in the Tank tutorial .
-SimpleController itself is independent of ROS, but by simply adding ROS code to it, you can take advantage of ROS functions.
+Here’s the controller source code.
+This controller inherits from SimpleController, like the controller created in Tank Tutorial.
+SimpleController itself is independent of ROS, but by simply adding ROS code to it, you can utilize ROS functionality.

 1#include <cnoid/SimpleController>